 Web Scraping for Price Monitoring

-Use fastCRW to scrape competitor prices, track e-commerce changes, and trigger alerts when prices shift across markets.
+Scrape competitor prices, track e-commerce changes, and trigger alerts when prices shift across markets with fastCRW — structured, timestamped data at scale.

 fastCRW is ideal for continuous price tracking at scale.
 Render JavaScript for dynamic pricing, extract structured data via JSON schemas, and build alerts on top of clean, timestamped data.